-Big when we need to be, small in times of change – longevity is the true measure of success in the financial services industry as there’s no point selling the sizzle when you can’t be there to enjoy the results with others.
-In the short 17 years of trading it’s fantastic to still have the many of the same clients for this length of time and to witness the effects of following good advice.
+Big when we need to be, small in times of change – longevity is the true measure of success in the financial services industry – there’s no point selling the sizzle when you can’t be there to enjoy the results with others.
+In the short 19 years of trading we’re still dealing with most of our original clients and we’re witnessing the fruits of following great advice.

 At Ungaro & Co your adviser is a qualified financial adviser who is engaged to to Ungaro & Co (the Financial Advice Provider).
 The specific adviser you’ll be dealing with is based on the type of advice you require.
-There’s never going to be a ‘cookie cutter’ approach to giving financial advice here and whilst that poses a challenge in terms of ‘scale’, it does ensure that the adviser is accountable and is encouraged to give specific financial advice to clients – not ‘tips and tricks’.
+There’s never going to be a ‘cookie cutter’ approach to giving financial advice with Ungaro & Co and whilst that poses a challenge in terms of ‘scale’, it does ensure that the adviser is accountable and is encouraged to give specific financial advice to clients – not ‘tips and tricks’.

-In June 2020 there is a new framework in New Zealand where financial advisers will be held to higher account.
-Ungaro & Co intends on becoming a FAP (Financial Advice Provider) license with the FMA and has already completed much of the work required for the full transition.
+In 2021, there is a new framework in New Zealand where financial advisers will be held to an even higher account.
+Ungaro & Co has a provisional FAP (Financial Advice Provider) license with the FMA and has already completed much of the work required for the full transition.

 What our clients have in common?

-They value our insight and independence when advice is given.
+They value our insight, originality, and independence when advice is given.

 They value the relationship – built right from the start, it’s a fruitful partnership for life, that our clients share with others.

 Clients of ours have a positive outlook on life in general‚ look for the best in others – they are seeking wealth, knowing there’s more than enough of it to go around.

 Our clients are ‘successful’, but not just with their careers, and they value what we bring to their team.

 1 –Let’s establish if we can help first and foremost.
-At the outset let’s have a free, no obligation phone call to find out if there is honestly some value that we can add to your world.
-If we cannot help don’t worry we’ll let you know – no one wants to waste valuable time with someone who can’t help them right?
+At the outset let’s have a free, no obligation 15-min phone call to find out if there’s value to you in what we do.
+If we cannot help, don’t worry – we’ll let you know!

 4- Review.
-Most of our clients enjoy our annual reviews that we offer for free.
-It’s a time to dream, think and plan that next move or simply to go over what you’re on track to achieving.
-Staying connected is the part of our job that makes the biggest difference in your world – you’ll end up investing a lot of who you are with us – this will return a dividend in the long run.
+Most of our clients participate in periodic reviews.
+Staying connected is the part of our job that makes the biggest difference in your world – you’ll end up investing a lot of who you are with us, and this will return a dividend in the long run.

 A financial adviser should be someone you can relate to – we all want to provide for our families and we’d also like to make an impact on things we believe in.
-We’re a niche business operating in your community – we’re not a corporate machine churning out the numbers.
+Ungaro & Co is a niche business operating in your community – we’re not a corporate machine churning out the numbers.

 The Commission for Financial Capability